SaaS

 Secure and enforce policy for GitHub

-Rely on cnspec to ensure your GitHub organizations and private repositories (repos) follow recommended security and operational best practices.
+Rely on cnspec to ensure your GitHub organizations and private repositories (repos) follow recommended security and operational best practices, such as enforcing two-factor authentication, verifying organization domains, configuring branch protection, and setting appropriate default permissions.

-You can also use cnspec to assess public repos and open source projects your team depends on. cnspec evaluates the risk a project poses to your business.
+You can also use cnspec to assess public repos and open source projects your team depends on. cnspec checks whether a project follows GitHub's recommended security practices, helping you understand the risk it poses to your environments.

 To scan GitHub organizations and repos, cnspec needs access.
-There are two ways to do this:
+Choose one of these approaches:

-With this approach, you give cnspec the access it needs through the GitHub API.
-First, you create GitHub personal access token.
-Then you share that token with cnspec using an environment variable.
+To give cnspec access through the GitHub API, you create a personal access token and then share it with cnspec using an environment variable.

 cnspec needs a personal access token to scan a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnspec can retrieve.